calanoue/GFIN_Data_Work/README.txt

      of <null> values.
 Make sure .\Commodity Code Conversions\CCode_to_ProdStat.csv is up-to-date with the commodity aggregations.
 Also, change num_rows variable to a number larger than the number of countries * 4 elements * number of items.

- - Insert Area Groupings table for sake of aggregating population values for per capita calculations
+ - Insert Area Groupings table for keeping track of what countries fall in what area group:
    - Run CREATE TABLE AreaGroup (id INTEGER PRIMARY KEY AUTOINCREMENT, group_id INTEGER REFERENCES Country, country_id INTEGER REFERENCES Country)
    - Get Area Groupings from http://faostat.fao.org/site/371/default.aspx and keep all countries that are found in the Country table.
 Check on China because its country_id could be 351 from this sheet but 357 in the database.
 See FaostatAreaGroupList.csv for an example.